TheFurryGamer2016/blog/_posts/2021-06-10-Inclusivity-pride-flags.md

 Here is my proposal.
 It uses the original Retro 8 colors in 8 rightward-pointing chevrons, then a silver chevron, and the rest grey.
-The symbology here is intertwined and represents what I see as deeply-ingrained pieces of the GSM community and its members.
+The symbology here is intertwined and represents what I see as deeply-ingrained pieces of the GRSM community and its members.
 Let's dive into why I landed on this design:

 <span data-target-theme="dark">[![](/images/Pride Flags/GSM Pride Flag (2021 Ky Leggiero design; Annotated; Dark Mode).png){:.mid-post-hero.card}](/images/Pride Flags/GSM Pride Flag (2021 Ky Leggiero design; Annotated; Dark Mode).png)</span>